NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 Record: 25-5, 16-2 in Ohio Valley

-To make a deep tournament run, Belmont will first need to be included in the 68-team field.
-The Bruins put their fate in the committee's hands with a loss to Murray State in the Ohio Valley Conference tournament title game.
+The Bruins put their fate in the committee's hands with a loss to Murray State in the Ohio Valley Conference tournament title game but still managed to make the cut.

-That said, the Bruins look like the best mid-major team on the bubble—ahead of the likes of Lipscomb, Furman and UNC Greensboro—but it's a crowded bubble, and you never know how things are going to unfold.

-Assuming they do make the cut, they have enough offensive firepower to make a run.
+The Bruins looked like the best mid-major team on the bubble—ahead of the likes of Lipscomb, Furman and UNC Greensboro—so their inclusion in the field is a welcome sight, as they have enough offensive firepower to make a run.

 Led by seniors Dylan Windler (21.4 PPG, 10.7 RPG, 43.0 3PT%) and Kevin McClain (16.3 PPG), the Bruins offense ranks 20th in KenPom's adjusted efficiency and averages an impressive 87.4 points per game.

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.